FRITZ!Box 6840 LTE – Service - Knowledge Base

 - By default, all TCP and UDP ports are either closed for incoming connections from the Internet or completely concealed.
 Therefore, so-called "portscans" cannot find any open TCP or UDP ports that could indicate weak points for potential attacks from "hackers".

-Note:If you would like to access server services (for example HTTP server, remote maintenance server) or applications (for example online games) over the Internet, you can configure port sharing for specific ports.
+Note:If you would like to access web servers or remote maintenance servers, online games, and other applications from the Internet, you can set up port sharing for specific ports.

 - The FRITZ!Box uses packet filters to prevent data packets (such as NetBIOS) containing information about devices in the home network from reaching the Internet.